ankitects/translating/anki/developers.md

 The code can then compose the message from two separate entries.
-Note that we're using a Fluent variable in the outer string, as some languages may want to place the reason first, not incude a space after the colon, and so on.
+Note that we're using a Fluent variable in the outer string, as some languages may want to place the reason first, not include a space after the colon, and so on.

 ## Avoid HTML where possible